sharksandrobots/until.design/src/content/about/about.md

-I also lead the local Interaction Design Foundation chapter in Jersey City, building community and facilitating knowledge sharing across the region.
+**I also lead the local Interaction Design Foundation chapter in Jersey City**, building community and facilitating knowledge sharing across the region.
 Whether through formal teaching or daily collaboration, I love helping designers grow their strategic thinking and build confidence in their decisions.

-As a team leader, I function more like a player-coach—building community and design-focused culture by leveraging individual strengths and keeping things light enough that people actually want to work together.
+As a team leader, **I function more like a player-coach**—building community and design-focused culture by leveraging individual strengths and keeping things light enough that people actually want to work together.

 ## Outside of Work
 I live in the NYC area with my wife and twin kids.
 I love traveling and experiencing new places—sometimes that's walking around in the woods (hiking), wandering through cities, or the occasional fruitful search for new and interesting local spots.

 <figure>
   <img src="/img/family-in-iceland.png" alt="Family in Iceland" />
-  <figcaption>Checking out Reynisfjara</figcaption>
+  <figcaption>Reynisfjara, Iceland</figcaption>
 </figure>

 Photography has been a reliable and consistent creative outlet for me for a long time.
 I tend to take many more photos when I travel vs exploring locally, but both can be rewarding.
 I mostly use a Fujifilm X-T3 and probably need to updagrade that soon but it's an incredibly capable camera.